 - Keep it simple: Write with clarity and precision, avoiding long and complex sentences.
 Use short sections referring back to the job ad.
 A cover letter should be no longer than one A4 side, so keep it brief.

 - Avoid mistakes: Take the time to check each application for language and spelling errors.
 If you are not writing in your mother tongue, get a native speaker to proofread your letter.

 You may think you've found your ideal job and written the perfect CV and cover letter combination, but don't pin all your hopes on it.
-There's nothing worse than sitting around waiting for a interview which may never happen.
+There's nothing worse than sitting around waiting for an interview which may never happen.
 Instead, keep hunting.
 Your best job might actually be the next one to come along!

 The job interview, Danish style

 Let’s say your CV and cover letter did the trick.
 The next step is the job interview.
 Gulp…

 No need to worry.
-The Danish word for job interview is 'jobsamtale', meaning 'job conversation' – which is actually quite an accurate description of the typical Danish job interview.
+The Danish word for a job interview is 'jobsamtale', meaning 'job conversation' – which is actually quite an accurate description of the typical Danish job interview.
 You’re expected to engage in a conversation rather than just answer questions from the interviewer.
 So prepare in advance.
 Your interviewer will also be trying to judge whether the chemistry is right and you could be a good personal and professional fit in the company.

 Here are a few tips about job interviews in Denmark: